How Fast Subterranean Termites Spread in Yuba City

 How fast do subterranean termites spread in a home?

 Subterranean termites can start spreading within weeks after entering a home.
-Over several months, termite colonies grow and expand through wood structures.
-Within a year, a termite infestation can cause visible damage if left untreated.
+Over several months, termite colonies grow and expand through wood.
+Within months to a year, a termite infestation may cause visible damage if left untreated.

 What attracts subterranean termites to a property?